CloudEngineHub/LIBERO-plus/README.md

 <p align="center">Fudan University, Tongji University, Shanghai Innovation Institute</p>

 ## 🔥 Overview
 This repository contains the official implementation and benchmark for our paper "In-depth Robustness Analysis for Vision-Language-Action Models".
 We systematically expose the hidden vulnerabilities of contemporary VLA models through comprehensive robustness evaluation across seven perturbation dimensions.
-You can simply replace the original `libero` with a `pip install` without modifying your code.
+You can simply replace the original `libero` with a `pip install -e .` without modifying your code.

 ## 🚀 Key Findings
 - **Significant Fragility**: VLA models exhibit extreme sensitivity to camera viewpoints and robot initial states, with performance dropping from 95% to below 30% under modest perturbations